-HSA 3560/HL 560 Legal Aspects of Health Care
+HSA 3560 Legal Aspects of Health Care

-3 cl hrs, 3 cr This course will explore ethical and legal issues and their interaction in today's dynamic health care arena.
-By studying legal principles, decisionmaking and cases, students will learn to understand, integrate and apply these disciplines in the health arena.
-Pre- or corequisite: HSA 3510/ HL 510 problem-solving in a seminar format, this course will acquaint the student with issues that have an impact on their profession, the health care industry and their role as managers.
+This course will explore ethical and legal issues and their interaction in today's dynamic health care arena.
+By studying legal principles, decision-making and cases, students will learn to understand, integrate and apply these disciplines in the health arena.

+Pre- or corequisite: HSA 3510

-HSA 3602/HL 602 Health Services Management II
+HSA 3602 Health Services Management II